HOW DO I KNOW IF I NEED THERAPY?

 Humanist, atheists, and nature-based faith philosophies

-I am aware that it is not your responsibility to educate me about certain life experiences and/or identities,
+We are aware that it is not your responsibility to educate us about certain life experiences and/or identities,

-and I am committed to actively doing my part to address how power and differences in identities in the
+and we am committed to actively doing our part to address how power and differences in identities in the

 therapy room can affect our relationship.
 Shared lived experience isn’t always required for us to

 ‘connect’ and work together, but some people find it to be more helpful for them.
-If I feel that it
+If we feel that it

-would be better for you clinically to work with someone with a shared lived experience, I will do
+would be better for you clinically to work with someone with a shared lived experience, we will do

 WHAT THE HECK IS EMDR?

 EMDR stands for Eye Movement Desensitization and Reprocessing Therapy.
 It is a visualization exercise using bilateral stimulation (moving your eyes back and forth, using both sides of your brain) that helps to reduce how strongly you react to traumatic memories.
 It sounds a bit like hypnosis, but it’s not hypnosis.
-One of the best places to learn about EMDR is to look at .
-Let’s talk more about this in person.
+One of the best places to learn about EMDR is to look at www.emdria.org.
+Please contact us for more information.

 DO YOU PROVIDE LETTERS FOR EMOTIONAL SUPPORT ANIMALS?

-Due to liability and ethical concerns, I do not provide these letters.
+Due to liability and ethical concerns, we do not provide these letters.
 However, if you are interested in obtaining an ESA letter, you might consider this resource: https://www.esadoggy.com/?fbclid=IwAR0HiUOrsLo6JcaPNrJAwwsbedgMIsLvWyY7B5Mtq-_yUZGWEwegZBNPJhs

 DO YOU ALLOW EMOTIONAL SUPPORT ANIMALS IN YOUR OFFICE?

-I wish I could!
-Believe me - I love animals and would gladly invite all your animals to session if I could.
-Unfortunately, my office is currently in a building that only allows legally recognized service animals in accordance with ADA regulations.
-I hope that someday I can offer this option for people.
+We really wish we could!
+Believe me - we are animal lovers and would gladly invite all your animals to session if we could.
+Unfortunately, our office is currently in a building that only allows legally recognized service animals in accordance with ADA regulations.
+We desperately hope that someday we can offer this option for people - but mostly because we want to snuggle your pets.

 WHERE DO SESSIONS TAKE PLACE?

-I offer "hybrid" services, which means some sessions take place in my office in Garland, Texas, and sometimes they take place online using a platform called SimplePractice; it’s a video session that is HIPAA compliant.
-I do not generally do sessions over the phone, although from time to time I might offer an emergency check in by phone.
-Currently, in-person sessions are only being offered to clients who have been vaccinated for COVID-19.
-My family and myself are all in high-risk groups, and we appreciate your understanding.
+We offer "hybrid" services, which means some sessions take place in the office and some take place online using a HIPAA-compliant app, similar to zoom, depending on where you live and your clinical needs.
+We do not generally do sessions over the phone, although from time to time we might offer an emergency check in by phone.

 IS WHAT WE TALK ABOUT CONFIDENTIAL?